hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I'm pretty sure I advised you to add your case to https://github.com/red/red/issues/5123 at that time.

 [10:52:00](#43zjFZtynhaa3n20tnOUKgV_rxeprV_PKGjGeQuDBiw) <GiuseppeChillemi (GiuseppeChillemi)>:
-@hiiamboris In Red/Help you only gave the "super badass" suggestion for deep coping objects! Ì†ΩÌ∏â
+@hiiamboris In Red/Help you only gave the "super badass" suggestion for deep coping objects! üòâ

 [10:52:09](#PR24ANmm4ah7s8BNM1sfOl_Ewvc78F3JpFhrJREZHMY) <GiuseppeChillemi (GiuseppeChillemi)>:
 * @hiiamboris In Red/Help you only gave me the "super badass" suggestion for deep coping objects! ;-)